ElementalXriath/Node-OS/README.md

 - The OS is disgned with modes so the user may acess his desktop even when not only by storing the previous state and direction it to a local internal node server.
 - The OS will function in unity with the web its self.
+- Reactor is a custom middle ware that handles all logic and fs bewtween client and server.